rayfin-ucsd/CSE151AGroupProject/README.md

 cover a lot more than just income tax.
 Our future work in prediction modeling may reveal more about the root cause of this trend.
 (We could also do extra work that involves more datasets, but that's beyond the scope of this project.)

+1st Model Conclusion (Milestone 3):

+For our first model we attempted to use linear regression in predicting net collections amount.
+As evidenced by the high MSE and MAE values, while the model is a good starting point, it needs refinement to improve its predictive accuracy.

+To enhance this model, we should first explore feature engineering to develop more informative variables that could better explain the variability in the net collections amount.
+Additionaly, considering the possibility of non-linearity of the relationships in the data, more sophisticated models such as polynomial regression or a random forest might be better suited for prediction.
+These models can capture complex patterns that a simple Linear Regression might miss.
+Finally, we could also utilize some form of hyperparameter tuning.
+Using techniques like grid search or random search, ideally with cross-validation, will help in identifying the most effective model parameters - thereby increasing performance.

 <a target="_blank" href="https://colab.research.google.com/github/rayfin-ucsd/CSE151AGroupProject/blob/main/milestone_2_final.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>